vasilakisfil/Introspected-REST/README.md

-Now that we defined the scope of our little API, let's see how this would be implemented in the specs for REST(y) APIs currently available:
+Now that we defined the scope of our little API, let's see how this would be implemented in the specs for REST(y) APIs currently available.
+We feel that most current APIs have a lot of similarities with the following specs, namely the HATEOAS part regarding linking.

 ### 6.2.
 JSONAPI
 * [specifications](http://jsonapi.org/format)